MichaelCade/90DaysOfDevOps/Days/day88.md

 id: 1048749
 ---

-## Application Focused Backups
+## Application-Focused Backups

-We have already spent some time talking about data services or data intensive applications such as databases on [Day 85](day85.md).
-For these data services we have to consider how we manage consistency, especially when it comes application consistency.
+We have already spent some time talking about data services or data-intensive applications such as databases on [Day 85](day85.md).
+For these data services, we have to consider how we manage consistency, especially when it comes to application consistency.

-In this post we are going to dive into that requirement around protecting the application data in a consistent manner.
+In this post, we are going to dive into that requirement around consistently protecting the application data.

-In order to do this our tool of choice will be [Kanister](https://kanister.io/)
+To do this our tool of choice will be [Kanister](https://kanister.io/)

 ![](Images/Day88_Data1.png)